icopy-site/awesome/docs/awesome/awesome-wordpress-gatsby.md

 ### Video Tutorials

 **WPGraphQL**
+- 2019.11: [30+ Videos - Gatsby + WordPress (2019) Complete Course](https://whatjackhasmade.co.uk/gatsby-wordpress-2019/) - The series focuses on how we can use WordPress as a headless CMS with a GraphQL schema to interface with.
+After setting up our WordPress site and theme, we'll move onto Gatsby and how we can use our new schema to generate content for our Gatsby site, programmatically generating pages, converting Gutenberg blocks to React components and finishing off the chapter with a focus on SEO in Gatsby.
 - 2019.07: [Gatsby + WordPress with WPGraphQL (with Jason Bahl) — Learn With Jason](https://www.youtube.com/watch?v=DH7I1xRrbxs) - In this stream, Jason Bahl teaches how to use WordPress with Advanced Custom Fields and WPGraphQL to create an powerful, flexible admin dashboard, then query and display that data in a Gatsby site.
+- 2019.07: [Crash Course: Headless WordPress with WPGraphQL, ACF, and React](https://www.youtube.com/watch?v=9KGuI0UmpMw) - In this video, Alex Young (WPCasts) goes over how to get a simple headless WordPress setup with WPGraphQL and React.
 - 2019.06: [Using WordPress with WPGraphQL](https://www.youtube.com/watch?v=aqEfEuVWqws) - In this video you will learn how to use GraphQL with WordPress using an awesome plugin named WPGraphQL and some extra cool stuff like GraphQL + Advanced Custom Fields.
 - 2019.04: [WPGraphQL for ACF](https://www.youtube.com/watch?v=rIg4MHc8elg) - Jason Bahl shows how to use WPGraphQL for Advanced Custom Fields.
 - 2018.07: [GraphQL with WordPress and Gutenberg - Jason Bahl - 2018 JavaScript for WordPress Conference